DarienLibrary/website_content/content/building/bulding.md

 [I COPIED THE ABOVE WORD FOR WORD FROM THE DARIEN SUSTAINABLE FEATURES REPORT BY PETER GISOLFI ASSOSCIATES.
 MAY I DO THAT?]

 #Plants
-2014 Library Garden founded and tended to by master gardener, Susie Skerrett.
-She is also our Film Librarian.
+2014 Library Garden founded and tended to by master gardener and Film Librarian, Susie.
-[insert image of the garden]
+[insert image of the garden — Emailed Susie asking for a list of plants]

 2008 We are proud to support the growth of native plants surrounding our building.
 The only exception are the honey locust trees which shade the courtyard.